openeventdata/mordecai/README.md

   extracted place names.

-- It uses neural networks implemented in [Keras](https://keras.io/) and trained on new annotated data labeled with [Prodigy](https://prodi.gy/) to infer the correct country and correct gazetteer entries for each placename.
+- It uses neural networks implemented in [Keras](https://keras.io/) and trained on new annotated English-language data labeled with [Prodigy](https://prodi.gy/) to infer the correct country and correct gazetteer entries for each placename.

 The training data for the two models includes copyrighted text so cannot be shared freely.
+Applying Mordecai to non-English language text would require labeling data in the target language and retraining.

 API and Configuration
 ---------------------